gabrielmoral/el-camino-de-un-aprendiz/_posts/2019-01-26-designing-data-intensive-applications-chapter-7.md

-If you want to know more about transactions and understand how they work behind the scenes, I encourage you to read the full chapter because, for brevity, there are plenty of missed details in the post.
+Since this post only touches the surface of the book chapter.
+I would encourage you to read the full book chapter to understand better how transactions work behind the scenes.

 <img src="{{ "/assets/chapter7.map.jpg" | absolute_url }}" alt="Chapter 7 map" />